 Bad Bank is a set up with the purpose of buying bad loans or non-performing assets of other banks/financial institutions which it is not able to recover.
 After taking the bad loans, such banks try to recover the amount by using the various recovery methods and the original bank or the institution may clear the balance sheet after transferring those assets.

 - Generally, at the time of taking over such loans, such banks inspect the quality and recoverability of those loans and keep the high margin for the takeover.

 - By segregating the bad loans from the other loans, the original bank can keep bad assets separately from the good ones so that the good ones do not get contaminated with the bad ones.

 Example of the Bad Bank

 For example, Grant Street bank was created in the year 1988 to house bad assets of the Mellon Bank.
-This was the first bad bank creation and the Mellon bank became the first bank for using this strategy.
-In this, it was decided that Grant Street bank, will hold $ 1.4 billion of Mellon bank’s bad loans.
+This was the first bad bank creation, and the Mellon bank became the first bank to use this strategy.
+In this, it was decided that Grant Street bank will hold $ 1.4 billion of Mellon bank’s bad loans.

 - By segregating the bad loans from the other loans, the bank can keep non-performing assetsNon-performing AssetsNon-Performing Assets (NPA) refers to the classification of loans and advances on a lender's records (usually banks) that have not received interest or principal payments and are considered "past due."
 In the majority of cases, debt has been classified as non-performing assets (NPAs) when loan payments have been outstanding for more than 90 days. away from contaminating good ones.
 By segregating the two and keeping them mixed, the investors and the other stakeholders may get to know the financial health and the performance of the banks with the certainty, impairing the ability to lend, trade, borrow, and raise the capital.